 Problem 3 Check on the Importance of Movement Progressions

 So, here are the takeaways from learning to use proper movement progressions for a post-knee injury.
 Focus on movement first, be patient, seek help if necessary, make sure your PT is competent and helps to return your entire range of motion, follow and master the foundational glute activation and hip stability drills, follow the lower body exercise movement progression outlined above, and buy Muscle Imbalances Revealed.
 Let’s get that knee pain-free!!
 No more excuses.

 About the Author – Tyler Bramlett

-Tyler Bramlett is a Personal Fitness Consultant and Boot Camp owner located in Santa Cruz, California.
-Plus, he runs an active blog called Garage Warrior.
-His focus is on improving movement quality and skill to help people become more robust, flexible, coordinated, and injury-proof.
+Tyler Bramlett is a Personal Fitness Consultant and Boot Camp owner in Santa Cruz, California.
+He focuses on improving movement quality and skill to help people become more robust, flexible, coordinated, and injury-proof.
 His certifications include RCK, CK-FMS, USAW L1, and CrossFit L1.
 Over the last decade, he has spent countless hours and dollars seeking out and learning from many noted experts in the fitness industry, including world-renowned strongman Dennis Rogers, top physical therapist Grey Cook, originator of the kettlebell movement Pavel Tsatsouline, former Cirque Du Soliel Athlete Jean-Luc Martin, and many more.
+Plus, he runs an active blog called Garage Warrior.